6 Best Renters Insurance Companies in New Hampshire of 2025

 Amica’s Basic coverage covers personal property, liability, and loss of use.
 Add-ons include identity fraud coverage, extended protection for smart devices and computers, and personal property replacement coverage.

 Amica also offers a package called Renters Essentials that is designed for first-time renters.
-It includes identity theft, liability, and coverage for your TV, computer, smartphone, furniture, jewelry, and clothes.
+It includes identity theft, liability, TV, computer, smartphone, furniture, jewelry, and clothes coverage.

 Renters Essentials also allows you to earn credit ($100 per year for up to five years) to apply towards an Amica homeowners insurance policy if you buy a home in the future.